-A combination of regulations and technology can provide a high level of confidence that sequestered CO2 will be safely and permanently stored.
-In the United States, federal and state regulations cover CO2 sequestration site selection and injection.
-In addition, CO2 sequestration technologies for measurement, monitoring, verification, accounting, and risk assessment can minimize or mitigate the potential of sequestered CO2 to pose risks to humans and the environment.
+A combination of regulations and technology can provide a high level of confidence that CO2 will be safely and permanently stored underground.
+In the United States, federal and state regulations cover CO2 storage site selection and injection.
+In addition, CO2 storage technologies for measurement, monitoring, verification, accounting, and risk assessment can minimize or mitigate the potential of stored CO2 to pose risks to humans and the environment.
 Options for CO2 geologic storage options include:

-- Oil and Gas Reservoirs (Enhanced Oil Recovery with Carbon Dioxide, CO2-EOR): Oil and gas reservoirs offer sequestration potential as well as economic opportunity through CO2-EOR.
+Oil and gas reservoirs offer geologic storage potential as well as economic opportunity through CO2-EOR.
 CO2-EOR is a tertiary oil production process which injects CO2 into oil wells to extract the oil remaining after primary production methods.
-Oil and gas reservoirs are thought to be suitable candidates for CO2 sequestration given that they have held oil and gas resources in place for millions of years, and previous fossil fuel exploration has yielded valuable data on subsurface areas that could help to ensure permanent CO2 sequestration.
+Oil and gas reservoirs are thought to be suitable candidates for the geologic storage of CO2 given that they have held oil and gas resources in place for millions of years, and previous fossil fuel exploration has yielded valuable data on subsurface areas that could help to ensure permanent CO2 geologic storage.
 CO2-EOR operations have been operating in West Texas for over 30 years.
-Moreover, revenue from selling captured CO2 to EOR operators could help defray the cost of CCS at power plants and industrial facilities that adopt the technology.
+Moreover, revenue from selling captured CO2 to EOR operators could help defray the cost of CCUS at power plants and industrial facilities that adopt the technology.

 Basalt formations and shale basins are also considered potential future geologic storage locations.